This course is only available to Australian citizens or permanent residents, and New Zealand citizens

 This course is delivered in part-time study mode and is available through blended learning approaches.
 Students are provided with an extensive learning package of electronic resources delivered through the QUT Blackboard site.

-Note: Students will be required to attend on-campus sessions during Orientation Week in Semester 1 and Semester 2.
+Note: First-year students will be required to attend on-campus sessions during Orientation Week in Semester 1, Semester 2, and during week 1 of Summer Semester.

 This course is accredited by the Australian Nursing and Midwifery Accreditation Council (ANMAC).
 Graduates may apply to the Australian Health Practitioner Regulation Agency (AHPRA) ANMAC for authorisation to practise as a nurse practitioner in Australia.